Dropped kerbs (footway crossings)

 Residents can apply for a white access T-bar to be painted on the road across the extent of a dropped kerb to highlight the area of the vehicle crossing and deter inconsiderate parking.
 Access T-bars will only be installed in streets where there are no parking bays or restrictions.

-The markings are advisory, but where a vehicle parks across any dropped kerb without the permission of the property owner/occupier, a penalty charge notice can be issued.
+White line markings adjacent to your dropped kerb are advisory, but where a vehicle parks across a dropped kerb without the permission of the property owner/occupier, a penalty charge notice can be issued if the vehicle is preventing entry to or exit from your driveway.

-We can only enforce this offence after a complaint has been received, because you can someone permission to park there, so we need to know if someone is parked there without your consent.
+We can only enforce this offence after a complaint has been received, as you can give someone permission to park across your dropped kerb, so we need to know if someone is parked there without your consent.

 It is an offence under Section 184 of the Highways Act 1980 to drive a vehicle across the kerb and pavement to gain access to a property if a properly constructed dropped kerb is not in place.